 First, let me tell you a funny story: When I attended my first internet marketing seminar, I knew almost nothing about this business.
 When a person introduced herself as being a copywriter, I thought she was registering copyrights for texts.
 I was relieved to see that the man next to me also did not have a clue what copywriters did.

 Now that you started making money on the web, you might be looking at ways to improve your sales, conversion rates and that’s perfectly normal.

 Many people have spent countless hours changing and testing such little things as a color or a word on their web sites or sales letter and saw that their conversion rates changed drastically.
-There are numerous softwares out there that test which headlines, text or pictures convert most.
-I must admit though that the only tracking I have been doing so far is my sales!
-(Give me a break, I am still working full time and have four children!
-Lol).
+There are numerous software out there that test which headlines, text or pictures convert most.
+You can decide if you will do such tracking and split-testing.